Physical Computing Series

 As part of the design process, it is important to quickly explore as many ideas as possible.
 Deviations often lead to a richer final product.

 I utilized a combination of traditional sketching on paper and collaborative digital mind-mapping on Miro.
-My initial concept involved a 3D printed character jumping into a portal and re-emerging as a 2D drawing in an infinite loop.

 Planning & Development